-The significance of this is that whilst the City has only increased total Rates income by a total of 3.95% where individual ratepayers receive a higher than average increase to their property's valuation a resultant higher than 3.95% increase will arise.
-Conversely where individual ratepayers receive a lower than average increase to their property's valuation a resultant lower than 3.95% increase will arise.
+The significance of this is that whilst the City has only increased total Rates income by a total of \$3.95% where individual ratepayers receive a higher than average increase to their properties valuation a resultant higher than 3.95% increase will arise.
+Conversely where individual ratepayers receive a lower than average increase to their properties valuation a resultant lower than 3.95% increase will arise.